malik9595/ReadmeSnippet/readme.md

 You can upload assets like images by dragging and dropping, selecting from a file browser, or pasting.
 You can upload assets to issues, pull requests, comments, and .md files in your repository.

 ## Using emojis
+@octocat :+1: This PR looks great - it's ready to merge! :shipit:
 🏁 🍇 🍉
 :smiling_face_with_three_hearts: :cold_sweat::ghost: :speech_balloon: 	:grapes:
 @octocat :+1: This PR looks great - it's ready to merge! :shipit:

+For a full list of available emoji and codes, see the [Emoji-Cheat-Sheet] (https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md).

 ## Footnotes
 Here is a simple footnote[^1].